Pfizer-BioNTech COVID-19 Vaccine COMIRNATY® Receives Full U.S. FDA Approval for Individuals 16 Years and Older

-- Approval is based on a comprehensive submission package including six-month efficacy and safety data after second dose

-- More than 1.2 billion Pfizer-BioNTech doses have been delivered to more than 120 countries or territories around the world since December 2020

-NEW YORK, USA and MAINZ, GERMANY, August 23, 2021 — Pfizer Inc. (: PFE) and BioNTech SE ( BNTX) today announced that the U.S. Food and Drug Administration (FDA) approved the Biologics License Application (BLA) for COMIRNATY® (COVID-19 Vaccine, mRNA) to prevent COVID-19 in individuals 16 years of age and older.
+Pfizer Inc. (NYSE: PFE) and BioNTech SE (Nasdaq: BNTX) today announced that the U.S. Food and Drug Administration (FDA) approved the Biologics License Application (BLA) for COMIRNATY® (COVID-19 Vaccine, mRNA) to prevent COVID-19 in individuals 16 years of age and older.
 COMIRNATY is the first COVID-19 vaccine to be granted approval by the FDA.

-The vaccine has been available in the United States under Emergency Use Authorization (EUA) since December 11, 2020 (as the Pfizer-BioNTech COVID-19 vaccine).
-The EUA permitted essential rollout of vaccine doses across the United States to help provide protection during the COVID-19 public health emergency, based on initial data from the pivotal Phase 3 clinical trial.
+The vaccine has been available in the U.S. under Emergency Use Authorization (EUA) since December+11%2C+2020 (as the Pfizer-BioNTech COVID-19 Vaccine).
+The EUA permitted essential rollout of vaccine doses across the U.S. to help provide protection during the COVID-19 public health emergency, based on initial data from the pivotal Phase 3 clinical trial.

 “Today's full approval by the FDA underlines the vaccine's high efficacy and favorable safety profile,” said Ugur Sahin, M.D., CEO and Co-founder of BioNTech.
 “Our companies have shipped more than one billion doses worldwide, and we will continue to work tirelessly to broaden the access to our vaccine and to be prepared for potential emerging escape variants.”